 What will you be doing in Jordan?

 In Jordan I will be working as part of the Regional Director’s Office in Amman, which covers the Syria and Iraq situations.
-I will be working on the Regional Refugee and Resilience Plan (3RP), which is an interagency response plan to the Syria refugee crisis, led by UNHCR and UNDP, covering the humanitarian response in the five major host countries for Syrian refugees in the region (Turkey, Lebanon, Jordan, Iraq, and Egypt).
+I will be working on the Regional Refugee and Resilience Plan (3RP), which is an interagency response plan to the Syrian refugee crisis, led by UNHCR and UNDP.
+It covers the humanitarian response in the five major host countries for Syrian refugees in the region (Turkey, Lebanon, Jordan, Iraq, and Egypt).
 My role will involve collaborating with colleagues in each of these countries for the drafting of the next plan for 2018-2019.
-The Regional Office covers the countries of 3RP and also Syria itself so, in addition to the 3RP, I will also be working on reports and updates concerning displacement and the UNHCR response in each of these countries, also including the internal displacement situation in both Syria and Iraq.
+The Regional Office covers the countries of 3RP and also Syria itself so, in addition to the 3RP, I will also be working on reports and updates concerning displacement and the UNHCR response in each of these countries.
+This includes the internal displacement situation in both Syria and Iraq.

 How did you get involved with working in the humanitarian sector and UNHCR in particular?